gstoyano/target-dev.en/help/dev/before-administer/configure-authentication.md

    ![configure-io-target-createproject2.png](assets/configure-io-target-createproject2.png)

-1. Click **Create new project**.
+1. Click **[!UICONTROL Create new project]**.

    ![configure-io-target-createproject3.png](assets/configure-io-target-createproject3.png)

-1. Click **Add API** to add a REST API to your project to access Adobe services and products.
+1. Click **[!UICONTROL Add API]** to add a REST API to your project to access Adobe services and products.

    ![Add API](assets/configure-io-target-createproject4.png)

-1. Select **Adobe Target** as the Adobe service you wish to integrate with.
-Click the **Next** button that appears.
+1. Select **[!DNL Adobe Target]** as the Adobe service you wish to integrate with.
+Click the **[!UICONTROL Next]** button that appears.

    ![configure-io-target-createproject5](assets/configure-io-target-createproject5.png)

 1. Select an option for associating public and private keys with the service account integration you are creating for Target.
-For this example, select **Option 1: Generate a key pair** and click **Generate keypair**.
+For this example, select **[!UICONTROL Option 1: Generate a key pair]** and click **[!UICONTROL Generate keypair]**.
    ![configure-io-target-createproject6](assets/configure-io-target-createproject6.png)

 1. Note the results!
 As instructed, make note of the automatically downloaded configuration file (`config`), which contains your private key.
-Click **Next**.
+Click **[!UICONTROL Next]**.
    ![configure-io-target-createproject7](assets/configure-io-target-createproject7.png)
 1. In your file system, verify the location of `config`, which is the compressed configuration file created in the previous step.
 Again, this `config` file contains your private key, which you will need, later.
 The exact location within your file system may differ from the one shown here.
    ![configure-io-target-createproject8](assets/configure-io-target-createproject8.png)
 1. Back in the Adobe Developer Console, select the [product profile(s)](https://helpx.adobe.com/enterprise/using/manage-products-and-profiles.html) corresponding to the properties in which you are using Adobe Recommendations.
 (If you are not using properties, select the Default Workspace option.)
-Click **Save configured API**.
+Click **[!UICONTROL Save configured API]**.
    ![configure-io-target-createproject9](assets/configure-io-target-createproject9.png)

-1. Click **Create Integration**.
+1. Click **[!UICONTROL Create Integration]**.
 You should receive a temporary message indicating your API was successfully configured.
 1. As a final step, rename your project to a name more meaningful than the original `Project 1`.
-To do this, navigate to the project using the navigation path as shown, click **Edit project** to access the **Edit Project** modal, and rename the project.
+To do this, navigate to the project using the navigation path as show, click **[!UICONTROL Edit project]** to access the **[!UICONTROL Edit Project]** modal, and rename the project.

    ![configure-io-target-createproject11](assets/configure-io-target-createproject11.png)